We’ve all been there. Eyes bigger than our stomachs.

 How to store naan bread

-The best way to store plain naan bread is in an airtight container or freezer bag at room temperature.
-Stored this way, naan can last up to 3 days.
+The best way to store plain naan bread is in an airtight container at room temperature for up to 3 days.
+Always make sure the naan is completely cool before you close the lid to prevent any condensation build-up.

-Store-bought naan bread may have different storage instructions to the ones I’ve mentioned above and will generally last longer because they use preservatives.
+Psst… store-bought naan bread may have different storage instructions to the ones I’ve mentioned above and generally last longer because they use preservatives.

 Can you freeze naan bread?

-Naan bread freezes really well, so freezing it is a great way to preserve its freshness.
+Naan bread freezes really well and it’s a great way to preserve its freshness.
 Ensure the naan bread is in airtight packaging with minimal air exposure to avoid freezer burn.
-Naan bread will stay at best quality for up to 3 months.
+Naan bread will stay at best quality for up to 3 months in the freezer.

 It will remain safe to eat beyond that, but you may notice a stale taste.